 Public buses in Turkey operate much the same way as they do in other countries.
 Each bus displays its route and bus number, as well as indicates its origin and destination locations.

-Licensed taxis are bright yellow, with a roof-mounted taksi sign.
+Licensed taxis are bright yellow or turquoise, with a roof-mounted taksi sign.
 They’re all metered, and relatively cheap by European standards.
-During the day and night, the clock should start with 2.95 TL.
+The meter clock starts at 4 TL and every additional kilometer costs 2.5 TL

 The most frequented ferry terminals on the European side of Istanbul are near Eminönü and Karaköy on both sides of the Galata Bridge.
 From here the ferries set sail for the Asian side of the city, where Üsküdar and Kadiköy are the main stops.

 There are marmaray, metro, tram, funicular, and cable car lines on both sides of Istanbul.